ngeshlew/ngeshlew/README.md

 - 🔭 I’m currently working on getting a full time developer job
 - 🌱 I’m currently learning all the time
-- 🤔 I’m looking for h
+- 🤔 I’m looking for help with getting a developer job
 - 💬 Ask me about #CoderDads
 - 😄 Pronouns: he/him